 Geopacific’s team has undertaken a rigorous process of review, validation and reinterpretation of geological data to create a robust view on existing resources.

-Woodlark’s existing deposits, recent drilling successes, historic mining pedigree and numerous encouraging exploration targets provide confidence in the gold prospectivity of the island.
-A process to start assessing the regional potential of the island has already begun.
+Woodlark’s existing deposits, drilling successes, historic mining pedigree and numerous encouraging exploration targets provide confidence in the gold prospectivity of the island.
+An ongoing regional exploration program is testing resource expansion and true scale of the island.

 Woodlark Island is approximately 70km long and 20km wide and the exploration potential is apparent, given the limited exploration undertaken to date.
 Exploration licences (red outline in below image) cover a significant proportion of the lsland.
 Exploration has focussed around the areas close to existing deposits on the mining licence (yellow outline).
 Significant gold intersections from historic drilling outside the resource area are marked with yellow labels.